-Microsoft proclaimed Teams as “the primary client for intelligent communications in Office 365”.
+Microsoft proclaimed Teams as “the primary client for intelligent communications in Microsoft 365”.
 Microsoft has continued to add real-time communications capabilities to Teams in an effort to make it the preferred communication and collaboration client for customers.
-As capabilities and integrations are added, customers are challenged to understand exactly how this change in direction affects them and how they should best react.
+As capabilities and integrations are added, customers are challenged to understand exactly on how this change in direction affects them and how they should best react.
 Microsoft has done a good job providing advice for people regarding staggered plans to move groups of users from Skype for Business to Teams.
 This technical brief focuses on Microsoft teams calling plans for customers planning on transitioning their telephony to Teams.

 What is Teams?

-Because Teams will eventually replace Skype for Business as Microsoft’s primary chat, voice, video and meetings client in Office 365, many people think of it in only those terms.
+Because Teams will eventually replace Skype for Business as Microsoft’s primary chat, voice, video and meetings client in Microsoft 365, many people think of it in only those terms.
 In fact, Teams is much more than that.
 Microsoft describes Teams as a “hub for teamwork”.
 It’s a digital space, outside of email, where people can share ideas and related files.

 For example, if I were responding to a request for proposal, I could create a “team” of people that would help with the response.
 Within that team I could share the RFP from the customer and ask that the subject matter experts that make up the team, share answers, and related documents and links.
 The conversations and files would be available to anyone that was added to the team at any time.
 Real-time communications are facilitated within the Teams client.
 I can right-click on any member of the team to start a chat or voice or video call.

-Microsoft introduced the concept of “Direct Routing” which adds the ability for organizations to route calls from their own telephony trunk directly to Teams, through a Microsoft-certified session border controller (SBC), in Office 365.
+Microsoft introduced the concept of “Direct Routing” which adds the ability for organizations to route calls from their own telephony trunk directly to Teams, through a Microsoft-certified session border controller (SBC), in Microsoft 365.
 For companies with locations not serviced by Microsoft’s Calling Plan, this removes a major obstacle to Teams telephony adoption.
 With that issue eliminated, the next question becomes, “How do I begin to move users to Teams telephony?”
 The answer to this question depends on your current telephony systems architecture.
 Your transition to Teams will differ based on how you make external calls, today.